scramjetorg/transform-hub/README.md

 Getting started :construction_worker:
 ----------------------

-Basic building block of Scramjet is the `DataStream` class.
+Basic building block of Scramjet is the `Stream` class.
 Here are its most important methods:

 Create a stream: